flyteorg/flyte/kustomize/README.md

 Flyte can be deployed to a kubernetes cluster using a generated deployment yaml file.
 This file is generated using [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/).
 Please refer to Kustomize documentation to see how it works.

-In brief, Kustomize allows composing a deployment yaml using multiple components.
+Basically, Kustomize allows you to compose deployed yaml files using multiple components.
 In Flyte all the core components are listed under [Base Components](./base).
 The Base components also consist of a composed set of components that can be deployed to a [Single Kubernetes cluster](./base/single_cluster).
 This deployment configures various components using [Flyte Configuration system](todo).